 Vaccination against typhoid fever is recommended if you're travelling to parts of the world where the condition is common.

-Typhoid is found throughout the world, but it's more likely to occur in areas where there's poor sanitation and hygiene.
+Typhoid fever is found throughout the world, but you're more likely to get it in areas where there's poor sanitation and hygiene.

 High-risk areas include: